jgildred/fluff/README.md

 INSTALL on Heroku:

-1. steps 2 and 3 above
+1. clone this repo or download the [zip package](https://github.com/jgildred/fluff/archive/master.zip)
+2. cd to the root dir of the app
-2. edit config.js: app_service is 'Heroku', db_service is 'MongoLab', initialize is true
+3. edit config.js: app_service is 'Heroku', db_service is 'MongoLab', initialize is true
-3. create a new app on Heroku and get the MongoLab addon
+4. create a new app on Heroku and get the MongoLab addon
-4. push to Heroku (type 'git push heroku master')
+5. push to Heroku (type 'git push heroku master')
-5. open the Heroku app url in your browser
+6. open the Heroku app url in your browser
-6. step 8 above
+7. login with 'admin@domain.com', password 'fluff'

 INSTALL on AppFog:

-1. steps 2 and 3 above
+1. clone this repo or download the [zip package](https://github.com/jgildred/fluff/archive/master.zip)
+2. cd to the root dir of the app
-2. edit config.js: app_service is 'AppFog', db_service is 'MongoDB', initialize is true
+3. edit config.js: app_service is 'AppFog', db_service is 'MongoDB', initialize is true
-3. create a new app on AppFog and bind the MongoDB service
+4. create a new app on AppFog and bind the MongoDB service
-4. push to AppFog (type 'af update [name of app]')
+5. push to AppFog (type 'af update [name of app]')
-5. open the AppFog app url in your browser
+6. open the AppFog app url in your browser
-6. step 8 above
+7. login with 'admin@domain.com', password 'fluff'

 ADMIN GUIDE: